automas-dev/singe/DEVLOG.md

 will use info for the first log message detailing the method name and parameters).

+In the morning: I've created the Resource component and copied ResourceManger into it.
+This includes the code from my first attempt at a multi-threaded loader which currently does not work.
+The loader still calls glpp methods for loading textures and shaders, which make opengl calls themselves to load into the gpu and then return the opengl id.
+This code will need to be re-written in the Resource component so all the files can be read into memory before trying to load into the gpu.
+In theory the gpu could start loading resources in the main thread while the files are read in the resource thread.
+Maybe I can bring back DispatchQueue?

 ## 2023-07-23

 This is the start of a development log.
 I have used markdown files in the past